-- 3.1 The Board's Information Resources are a Board resource with substantial value that must be protected from inappropriate use, unauthorized modification, destruction or disclosure, whether intentional or inadvertent. - 3.2 Access to Confidential Information is restricted to those with a demonstrated "need to know" to the extent required to perform job functions, and must be in accordance with the Municipal Freedom of Information and Protection of Privacy Act (MFIPPA). - 3.3 The Board must ensure that access to confidential Board electronic information is granted only to appropriate individuals and work groups. - 3.4 All Users of the Board's Information Resources must ensure that critical data are securely managed throughout the data life cycle and securely backed up as appropriate. - 3.5 Information and equipment disposal practices ensure the continued protection of privacy. - 3.6 Systems will be in place to enable the monitoring and detection of inappropriate activity, and the creation of transaction trails for audit purposes. - 3.7 Software and its related intellectual property developed by employees in the performance of their duties are the property of the Board, and may not be distributed or shared unless authorized in writing by the Director of Education or designate. - 3.8 All software resident on the Board's computers must be installed in compliance with licensing requirements of the software's owners and with Board standards. - 3.9 Passwords and related security codes must be kept secure at all times and disclosed only as provided for by the disclosure policies and practices of its owners. - 5.1.
-No Expectation of Privacy Users of the Board's Information Resources should have no expectation of privacy with respect to any use of the Board's Information Resources.
-For greater clarity, the Board has the right, and without the consent of the employee, student, or other User, With increased reliance on technology, digital processes, and the internet, TVDSB acknowledges that cyber risks can impact all aspects of the organization, including its staff, students, and reputation.
-Cyber risk management is a crucial practice that aligns cyber security, cyber safety, and digital privacy with its strategic priorities and operational plan initiatives.
+- 3.1 The Board's Information Resources are a Board resource with substantial value that must be protected from inappropriate use, unauthorized modification, destruction or disclosure, whether intentional or inadvertent. - 3.2 Access to Confidential Information is restricted to those with a demonstrated "need to know" to the extent required to perform job functions, and must be in accordance with the Municipal Freedom of Information and Protection of Privacy Act (MFIPPA). - 3.3 The Board must ensure that access to confidential Board electronic information is granted only to appropriate individuals and work groups. - 3.4 All Users of the Board's Information Resources must ensure that critical data are securely managed throughout the data life cycle and securely backed up as appropriate. - 3.5 Information and equipment disposal practices ensure the continued protection of privacy. - 3.6 Systems will be in place to enable the monitoring and detection of inappropriate activity, and the creation of transaction trails for audit purposes. - 3.7 Software and its related intellectual property developed by employees in the performance of their duties are the property of the Board, and may not be distributed or shared unless authorized in writing by the Director of Education or designate. - 3.8 All software resident on the Board's computers must be installed in compliance with licensing requirements of the software's owners and with Board standards. - 3.9 Passwords and related security codes must be kept secure at all times and disclosed only as provided for by the disclosure policies and practices of its owners.

+- 5.1.
+No Expectation of Privacy Users of the Board's With increased reliance on technology, digital processes, and the internet, TVDSB acknowledges that cyber risks can impact all aspects of the organization, including its staff, students, and reputation.
+Cyber risk management is a crucial practice that aligns cyber security, cyber safety, and digital privacy with its strategic priorities and operational plan initiatives. - 5.2.
+The following sections will outline TVDSB's essential protocols to Information Technology Security, planning and awareness, access and authentication, devices, applications and monitoring.